blumyaron-web/bpi_collector/README.md

 ```

 ### Docker Tips
-- Data is persisted in the host's `./data` directory
+- Data persists in the host's `./data` directory
-- Use environment variables or mounted `config.ini` for SMTP settings
+- Configure using environment variables or mounted `config.ini`
-- Dashboard updates automatically when new data is collected
+- Web dashboard automatically updates with new data
-- Use `./scripts/update_image.sh --compose` to rebuild and restart services
+- Use `./scripts/update_image.sh --compose` to rebuild services